Explore Georgia Tours

 • Balanced itineraries: We design programs that include rest, treatment, and cultural enrichment

-• Dietary considerations: Vegetarian, health-focused meal arrangements handled seamlessly
+• Dietary considerations: Vegetarian and health-focused meal arrangements handled in advance

 • Personalization: Your wellness journey designed around your specific goals and interests

-• Seamless logistics: Transport, bookings, translations — all arranged so you can focus on renewal
+• Logistics covered: Transport, bookings, and translations all arranged so you can focus on the actual resting

 Georgia's healing waters have restored travelers for fifteen centuries.
 Let them restore you.